A Silent Voice (film): Stylistic means

 The narration of Shōya's story, starting from his past to present, describes how he slips to the lower end of the hierarchy that he established at the beginning.
 From his perspective, it is shown how bullying can affect an adolescent's psyche and prove his resilience.
 Shōya faces many challenges: the rejection of Shōko's mother or the avoidance of former classmates, who don't want to confront their past behaviour when he and Shōko work through their past.

-Shōya's alienation and inability to look at his fellow people are symbolised by crosses (✖️) on their faces.
+Shōya's alienation and inability to look at his peers was symbolised by crosses (✖️) on their faces.
 This behaviour is often emphasised by camera framing, which avoids the faces of people around him as Shōya shies away from eye contact, often focusing on body language instead.
 In some face-to-face conversations, Shōya's interlocutor's face is cut out of the frame; the empty space left behind him achieves an unsettling effect for the viewer.